-If No, please indicate the reason(s) they are not included in the Synar survey.
-Please check all that apply.

-- State law bans vending machines. - \boxtimes State law bans vending machines from locations accessible to youth. - State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act. - Other (Please describe.)

-If Yes, please indicate how likely it is that vending machines will be sampled.

-☐ Vending machines are sampled separately to ensure vending machines are included in the sample

-Vending machines are sampled together with over the counter outlets, so it is possible that no vending machines were sampled, however they are included in the sampling frame and have a non-zero probability of selection

-Other reasons (Please describe.)

-5. Which category below best describes the sample design?
+Il that apply. ☐ State law bans vending machines.
+State law bans vending machines. ∑ State law bans vending machines from locations accessible to youth.
+State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
+Other (Please describe.)
+If Yes, please indicate how likely it is that vending machines will be sampled. ☐ Vending machines are sampled separately to ensure vending machines are included in the sample ☐ Vending machines are sampled together with over the counter outlets, so it is possible that no vending machines were sampled, however they are included in the sampling frame and have a non-zero probability of selection ☐ Other reasons (Please describe.)
+Which category below best describes the sample design?
 (Check only one.)
 Census (STOP HERE: Appendix B is complete.)

-Unstratified statewide sample:

-Simple random sample (Go to Question 9.)
+Unstratified statewide sample: Simple random sample (Go to Question 9.)
+Systematic random sample (Go to Question 6.) ☐ Single-stage cluster sample (Go to Question 8.) ☐ Multistage cluster sample (Go to Question 8.)
+Stratified sample: Simple random sample (Go to Question 7.)
 Systematic random sample (Go to Question 6.)

-Single-stage cluster sample (Go to Question 8.)

-Multistage cluster sample (Go to Question 8.)

-Stratified sample:

-\boxtimes Simple random sample (Go to Question 7.)

-Systematic random sample (Go to Question 6.)

-Single-stage cluster sample (Go to Question 7.)

-- Multistage cluster sample (Go to Question 7.) - Other (Please describe and go to Question 9.) - 6.
-Describe the systematic sampling methods.
-(After completing Question 6, go to Question 7 if stratification is used.
-Otherwise go to Question 9.)
+Single-stage cluster sample (Go to Question 7.) ☐ Multistage cluster sample (Go to Question 7.)
+Other (Please describe and go to Question 9.)

-7. Provide the following information about stratification.
+- 7. Provide the following information about stratification. - a.

-a.
 Provide a full description of the strata that are created.